wso2/ansible-apim/README.md

 When we want to make any changes in the wso2am-2.2.0 , in Ansible the customer go into /etc/ansible/roles/apim/vars and open the main.yml file via vim main.yml in the vim editor and make any changes which they want for their profile.
 The profiles of wso2am are mentioned in the Ansible script as  “api_store, api_publisher, traffic_manager, key_manager,  gateway”

-#Connect the database
+# Connect the database
 Here we used the mysql database.
 That database was created in a machine and linked to the other machines.
 Original machine had the database and it gave the permission to the other machine through this command

         Mysql -u root -p;
         ALTER USER ‘username’@’%’ IDENTIFIED BY ‘password’;
         Flush privileges;
         grant all on *.* to 'root'@'%';
         flush privileges;
 The client accessed through the

         mysql -h <IP_ADDRESS_OF_REMOTE_HOST> -u <USERNAME> -p
         Eg: mysql -h 10.100.4.205 -u root -p

-Here the client also wanted to know the password of the mysql.
+Here the client also wanted to know the password of the mysql of the original.